 - Place the meatballs on a baking sheet lined with parchment paper.
 Make sure to space them out so they aren’t touching.

-- This vegan meatball recipe makes 6 large meatballs or 10-12 smaller ones.
-For larger meatballs, bake at 400 degrees F for 30-35 minutes.
+- Bake at 400 degrees F for 30-35 minutes.
 For smaller meatballs, only cook for 25-30 minutes.

-Vegan Mushroom Meatballs (Gluten Free)
+Vegan Mushroom Meatballs Recipe (Gluten-Free)

 - Total Time: 40 minutes